Punzo/Narrative-Role-Play-Games/README.md

 This is not a comprehensive game manual, but rather a pamphlet that provides the foundational rules you can use to create your own campaign.
 I have used this guide to master several campaigns over the last two decades, and friends and fellow gamers have often asked me to share it online.
-So, here it is 😃
+I am not sure this can have any usefulness to anyone, but anyway here it is 😃

 Here, I present a [**Lovecraftian-flavored adaptation**](Rules_Lovecraft.md), designed for cosmic horror, investigation, and survival against the unknown.